torcolvin/couchbase-lite-wiki/Ref‐Counting.md

 The order is important: if you swap steps 1 and 2, then if the new value happens to be the same as the old value, the initial release could delete the object, which would be Very Bad.

-> Note: This three-step tango is _not_ thread-safe, and making it thread-safe would be more difficult than it appears.
-Never mutate a reference variable when another thread might have access to it!

 ```C
 // Updating a stored ref-counted reference:
 typedef struct { C4Foo* foo; } mystruct;